5 Conversation Starters with a Girl That Actually Work￼

-Harder still is that situation when want to break the ice and chat with someone to whom you feel attracted.
+Harder still is that situation when you want to break the ice and chat with someone to whom you feel attracted.
 Fortunately, that’s the scenario we’re imagining today.
-For our purposes, we’ll assume you are on the lookout for conversations starters with a girl, and with a girl you find interesting and attractive.
+For our purposes, we’ll assume you are on the lookout for conversation starters with a girl you find interesting and attractive.

 The most important thing to remember is that when starting a conversation with someone in whom you are interested, you need to be genuine and respectful.
 It’s all well and good to try funny conversation starters or to be a bit flirtatious, but it’s more important that you are true to yourself, kind, and courteous.
-That way, even if your conversation starter doesn’t go as well as you’d planned, you’ll be able to regroup and keep going because you are being yourself instead of needed to give up and walk away because your false front fell.
+That way, even if your conversation starter doesn’t go as well as you’d planned, you’ll be able to regroup and keep going because you are being yourself.

 Also, remember that while we may be looking through the lens of questions to ask girls, and in most cases assuming it’s a man doing the asking, don’t think for a second these aren’t also interesting conversation starters for a girl to ask a guy, a guy to ask a guy, a girl to a girl, or leave gender out altogether.
 People are people, after all, so conversation starters with a girl can be better thought of as, well, just conversation starters.

 Here are five different conversation starter ideas that just might get that lady’s attention and earn her genuine interest.